lnrd96/looper/README.md

 To further facilitate deployment and getting started as a contributor [CMAKE](https://cmake.org/) is used to build the application.
 JUCE enables building on all common platforms as well as deploying to them.

 ## Roadmap
-TODO

-## Release Features
-The features of the first release include the ability to assign a MIDI command to the application and to perform looping with it.
+To get to the first stable version where a MIDI command to control the plugin can be assigned and looping can be performed.

+- [x] Build and Debug setup works
+- [x] Architecture is set up and documented
+- [x] Looping logic is implemented based on the application state
+- [x] Front-End is listener of Back-End
+- [ ] MIDI command to use can be set by the user
+- [ ] Application states are set according to MIDI input
+- [ ] Looping can be performed

-### Further Ideas
+### Future Ideas
-- A feasable UI
+- A good looking UI
 - Smooth transition between loop end and beginning
 - Audio export
+- Ability to mix loudness of layers selectively
+- Ability to remove a layer selectively
 - BPM detection
 - Smart adaption of loop cycle using beat detection
-- Audio normalising and automatic loudness improving
+  - Such that the app automatically fixes if the user did not set the loop perfectly in time

 ## License
 TODO